 - Calibrate your sprinkler system to run long enough to water each zone at least an inch.
 Also, allow sprinkler heads to overlap zones a bit to ensure adequate watering.

 - You can use cans of tuna (about an inch deep) to measure how long it takes each zone to water a full inch.
 Track the times for each zone and set the timer to run that long for each zone.

-- It’s also a good idea to space your watering to twice a week (about once every 3 to 4 days).
-Applying a half inch of water each time.
+- It’s also a good idea to space your watering to twice a week (about once every three to four days).
+Applying a half-inch of water each time.

 4. How to check your watering

 Have questions about lawn care?
-Visit our Denver, CO lawn care page or share your thoughts in the comments section below.
+Visit our Denver lawn care page or share your thoughts in the comments section below.